michael-fuest/starthack23-chatbot/README.md

 # StartHack23 - Chatbot Project with Antler

-This project is part of the StartHack23 Chatbot project with Antler.
-Our goal is to create a visual and audio chatbot to help combat loneliness among the elderly.
-To get started, we followed this tutorial: https://github.com/deepgram-devs/live-transcription-fastapi.
+We built an animated chatbot to help combat loneliness among the elderly.
+To get started, we followed [this tutorial](https://github.com/deepgram-devs/live-transcription-fastapi).

 ![face.png](face.png)